codewithngueny/multi_agents_finance/README.md

 Supervisor, with the Risk Checker's critique feeding back into the final report only after the Savings Advisor's draft has been approved by a human.

-## 3. Required technical elements — where to find them
+## 3. Required technical elements and where to find them

 | Requirement | Where implemented |
 |---|---|